celo-org/celo-proposals/CIPs/cip-granda_mento.md

 ## Abstract

 There are no existing solutions for making large exchanges ($1m+) involving stable tokens.
 Apart from cUSD minted for validator payments every epoch, stable tokens can only be minted via Mento.
 Large volume exchanges ($50k+) via Mento experience higher slippage (1-2%) due to the limited sizes of the constant product market maker buckets.
-Granda Mento is a proposed a mechanism for large volume stable token exchanges, primarily to enable minting of large quantities of stable tokens.
+Granda Mento is a proposed mechanism for large volume stable token exchanges, primarily to enable minting of large quantities of stable tokens.

 ## Motivation

 There are no existing avenues that are able to satisfy high volume stable token exchanges on the order of millions.
 Users looking to make larger exchanges involving stable tokens are faced with 3 options:
-1. Exchange `CELO <-> stable token` via Mento slowly over a longer period of time.
+1. Exchange `CELO <-> stable token` via Mento slowly over a longer period of time to minimize slippage.
 2. Arrange one or many `XXX <-> stable token` OTC trades.
 3. Create a large limit order of `fiat <-> stable token` on a centralized exchange in hope it gets filled over time.